Taking care of the horses is job one

 He added, “I think you have to employ good staff at the show, people that are educated, from the horse show vet on down.
 Depending on who these individual (inspectors) are and how they are coming to look at this, education is a big factor.
 That’s why a strong steward, horse show vet or manager is going to have take the lead, to be proactive on this.
 I also do think we have to think of the care, the quality of the barns, that’s why we have enough emphasis that horse care is a good place to start.
 I think we’re going to be fine.”

-Meanwhile, however, the Western Justice Legislative Fund has taken an aggressive stance against the revised HPA with a petition drive.
+Meanwhile, the Western Justice Legislative Fund took an aggressive stance against the revised HPA with a petition drive.
 It cites many concerns, contending animal rights extremists are “seeking to expand the definition of `soring’ to encompass as much of the horse industry as possible.
 The recent revisions to the law are the result.
 The lead USDA veterinarian, Dr. Aaron Rhyner, even went so far as to say that he could see how just riding a horse could be considered to be a type of soring.”

 Texas Commissioner of Agriculture Sid Miller is another voice against the revised HPA.
-He maintans, “This rule isn’t about protecting horses; it’s about federal bureaucrats grabbing more control over an industry they clearly don’t understand.
+He maintains, “This rule isn’t about protecting horses; it’s about federal bureaucrats grabbing more control over an industry they clearly don’t understand.
 The United States Department of Agriculture’s new rule is so absurd that it makes using fly spray on a horse a potential violation.
 That’s not a joke—they can’t be serious!”

 The Federal Rule for the Act specifically states “soring” is defined as: